elnelsonperez/rlhabitt/README.md

 # RLHabitt Backend

-A Python utility package that includes:
+A Python utility package that integrates:
-1. An OneDrive downloader for shared files using device-based authentication
+1. OneDrive downloader for shared files using device-based authentication
-2. A parser for condo rental Excel sheets that extracts reservation information
+2. Parser for condo rental Excel sheets that extracts reservation information to JSON

 ## Installation